Psychology Postdoctoral Fellowship

-The program is using the APPA CAS (APPIC Psychology Postdoctoral Application) online system to receive applications and adheres to the Postdoctoral Selection Guidelines.
-For more information about the application process, please visit http://www.appic.org/AAPI-APPA/APPA-Postdoc-Application-Information.
+The program is using the APPA CAS (APPIC Psychology Postdoctoral Application) online system to receive applications and to adhere to APPIC Postdoctoral Selection Guidelines.
+For more information about the application process, please go to:

-If applicants experience difficulties, please e-mail the Training Director, Sara Sherer, PhD, with questions.
-The program will start reviewing applications as they are received, and start inviting applicants for interviews beginning December 15, 2020.
-Prospective candidates will be notified by via e-mail, whether or not they were granted an interview.
+If applicants experience difficulties, they are encouraged to e-mail the Training Director, Dr. Sara Sherer, with questions.
+The program will start reviewing applications as they are received and start inviting applicants for interviews beginning December 15, 2021.
+Prospective candidates will be notified via e-mail about whether or not they were granted an interview.
 Interviews will be offered only to applicants who have submitted a complete application and only after applications have been screened by the faculty.
 All interviews for the 2022 class will be conducted virtually.
 Information about the number and length of interviews will be provided with the invitations.
-The program will continue to accept applications and conduct interviews as long as there are openings.
+The program will continue to accept applications and will continue interviews as long as there are openings.

-Although each emphasis area interviews and selects the candidates who are most qualified for the training experience offered, all candidates are expected to submit the following:
+Although each emphasis area interviews and selects the candidates that are most qualified for the training experience offered, all candidates are expected to submit the following:

 - A letter of interest.
 Please submit a separate letter of interest for each postdoctoral emphasis area of interest.
 Please rank your choices in the order that you would like them to be considered.
-Your first choice program will receive the application, and determine whether or not to proceed.
-If not, your application will be submitted to your second choice.
+Your first choice program will receive the application and determine whether to proceed.
+If not, your application will be submitted for your second choice.

-- A statement about your long-term career goals and how this fellowship will help you achieve them.
+- A statement about your long-term career goals and how this fellowship will help you achieve those goals.
 The statement can be included in your letter of interest.

-- Proof of completion of APA accredited internship by August 2021.
-If the internship has not been completed, please submit a letter from the internship training director stating expected completion date prior to August 31, 2021.
+- A proof of completion of APA accredited internship by August 2021.
+If the internship has not yet been completed, please submit a letter from internship training director stating expected completion date prior to August 31, 2021.

-- Proof of completion of dissertation by August 2021.
+- A proof of completion of dissertation by August 2021.
 If the dissertation has not been completed at the time of application, submit a letter from the dissertation committee chair indicating the expected completion of the oral defense prior to August 31, 2021.

-The emphasis area coordinator and the Psychology Training Director select the most qualified candidates for each emphasis area using the following criteria:
+The emphasis area coordinator and the ppsychology training director select the most qualified candidates for each emphasis area using the following criteria: